postgresml/postgresml/README.md

 - [Classification](#classification) -->

 # Introduction
-PostgresML is a PostgreSQL extension that enables you to perform ML training and inference on text and tabular data using SQL queries.
-With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process text and tabular data efficiently.
+PostgresML is a machine learning extension to PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
+With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process data efficiently.

 ## Text Data
 - Perform natural language processing (NLP) tasks like sentiment analysis, question and answering, translation, summarization and text generation